 SEP revalidation requires fewer flying hours

-A separate initiative was introduced during the winter of 2020 with the intention of making it cheaper, albeit more complex, the UK CAA will allow those with 8 or more hours flown in the previous year to revalidate if they’ve had 1.5 hours instruction with an FI/CRI and/or recorded more take-offs and landings.
+A separate initiative was introduced during the winter of 2020 with the intention of making it cheaper, albeit more complex, where the UK CAA will allow those with 8 or more hours flown in the previous year to revalidate if they’ve had 1.5 hours instruction with an FI/CRI and/or recorded more take-offs and landings.
 The full details are found in ORS4 1416 and ORS4 1417.
 This scheme is temporary and runs until 30 April 2021.

 Medical Certificate expiry dates no longer extended